How Long Does Nicotine Stay In Your System (And Why)?

 The body breaks nicotine down into various chemicals which mainly includes cotinine.
 It’s quite easy to track down cotinine from nicotine.
 Cotinine can only be tracked down if found the traces of consumed nicotine but stays more than nicotine.

 The body absorbs nicotine rapidly.
 Nicotine gets in the body’s bloodstream when smoked and then makes its way to the brain that too within 20 to 25 seconds.
-Consumers of nicotine usually feel that relaxing vibe while smoking despite nicotine being a stimulant.
+Consumers of nicotine feel that relaxing vibe while smoking despite nicotine being a stimulant.

 It keeps their nerves down although keeps on increasing the activity in the Central Nervous System (CNS).
 The effects of nicotine mainly depend on the way that the drug entered the body.